 TIP: The outback typically refers to Australia’s more remote areas, whereas the bush encompasses rural areas closer to civilization.
 The bush, which includes more accessible rainforests, countryside and mountain ranges, makes for a great substitution or addition to the outback component in our recommended itinerary.

 We can do that!
-Our Family Vacation Advisors can book accommodations, arrange kid-friendly guides and more.
+Our Family Travel Advisors can book accommodations, arrange kid-friendly guides and more.
 Click to send us a request >

 Sydney is a great place to begin your holiday and a must for first-time visitors to Australia.
 Regularly found at the top of “World’s Best” lists, Sydney is a laid-back city with top-notch restaurants and plenty of activities to keep families happy.
 Our 72 hours in Sydney guide provides details on where to go and what to do with kids.
 Highlights include the coastal walk from Bondi Beach toward Coogee, family surf lessons and climbing over the Harbour Bridge.